ellisonbg/py4science/book/getting_started.rst

 Perhaps the most useful magic command in the IPython arsenal is ``run`` which is used to run a python script on the system.
-Open your favorite IPython editor, create a simple test script names :file:`myhello.py`, and save it on your local file system.
+Open your favorite IPython editor, create a simple test script named :file:`myhello.py`, and save it on your local file system.
 We'll put it in the newly created :file:`mypy` directory from the example above.